 New and evolving technology poses many benefits for drivers, but windshield repair businesses need to constantly stay aware of and receive training in working with these new types of technology.
 If a business lags behind, it may find that it has to turn away customers who have these newer cars with advanced technology.

 Most windshield repair businesses market to vehicle owners who need windshield repair or replacement.
 In some cases, businesses will also market to commercial vehicle owners.
 A mobile windshield repair business’ target market includes customers who are busy or who are looking for the convenience of a come-to-you service.
-Some businesses build relationships with auto insurance providers, so those providers refer their customers to these windshield repair businesses.
+Some businesses build relationships with auto insurance providers, so they refer their customers to these windshield repair businesses.

 Skills, experience, and education useful in running a windshield repair business

 Automobile knowledge.
 A general knowledge of automobiles is helpful in this industry.
-Awareness of current automobile glass technology trends can also help a business owner to keep their training and service offerings up to date.
+Awareness of current automobile glass technology trends can also help a business owner keep their training and service offerings up to date.

 Physical strength.
 Windshield repair technicians need to be physically strong, and they’ll need to be able to repeatedly lift and position windshields by themselves.